ribhav99/spectral_agent/README.md

 ## Disclaimer

-This project is for educational purposes only.
-Use at your own risk.
-Trading cryptocurrency involves significant risk and you can lose your money.
+This project is for fun and to demonstrate my work to Spectral.
+Do not use this for trading.